Santander Logo

 Banco Santander Central Hispano Logo 1999-2001

-Rebranding and experimentation with identity led to the emergence of a vertical rectangle with a new name, ungrouped into four lines.
-The top word is “Banco” in the small print; the other three rows are “Santander,” “Central,” and “Hispano” in lower case (except for the first).
-There is a red underline below them.
-On the left is a red and blue rectangle with the abbreviation “BSCH,” which has the same typeface as the rest of the text.
+Rebranding and experiments with identity led to the appearance of a vertical rectangle with a new name, ungrouped into four lines.
+The top word, “Banco,” is in small font; the other three lines, “Santander,” “Central,” and “Hispano,” are in lowercase (except the first).
+Below them is a red underline.
+On the left is a red-blue rectangle with the abbreviation “BSCH,” typed in the same font as the rest of the text.

 2001 – 2007